kionkim/kakao.github.io/_posts/2018-08-02-sentiment_analysis_Rel_Net_Self_Atten.md

 $$h_t = \sum_{t' = 1}^T \alpha(x_t, x_{t'}) f(x_t, x_{t'})$$

 Here, $\alpha(\cdot,\cdot)$ controls the amount of effect that each pairwise combination of tokens may have.
-If a combination of tokens.
-For example, two tokens, 'I' and 'you', in the sentence 'I like you like this', may not contribute to the decision if the sentence if positive or negative.
+For example, two tokens, 'I' and 'you', in the sentence 'I like you like this', may not contribute to the decision on its sentiment.
 Contrarily, 'I' and 'like' combination gives us a clear idea about the sentiment of the sentence.
-In this case we pay little attention to the former and significant attention to the tlatter.
-By introducing the weight vector $\alpha$, we can let the algorithm to adjust the importance of the word combination.
+In this case we pay little attention to the former and significant attention to the latter.
+By introducing the weight vector $\alpha(\cdot, \cdot)$, we can let the algorithm to adjust the importance of the word combination.

 ![sa_mechanism](/assets/sa_mechanism.png)

-Suppose that $T$ tokens in the $i$-th sentence are embedded in $H_{i1}, \ldots, H_{iT}$, each token embedding will be assigned to a weight $\alpha_{it}$, which represents relative importance when tokens are summarized into a single representation.
-To make it **relative**, the attention weights must satisfy
+Supposing that $T$ tokens in the $i$-th sentence are embedded in $H_{i1}, \ldots, H_{iT}$, each token embedding will be assigned to a weight $\alpha_{it}$, which represents relative importance when tokens are summarized into a single representation.
+For this attention vector to address **relative** importance of word combinations, the attention weights must satisfy

 $\sum_{t = 1} ^T \alpha_{i, t} = 1$

-and this property is achieved by insert soft-max layer as a node in the network.
+and this property is achieved by inserting soft-max layer as a node in the network.

 The final product we want to have at the end of the day is a weight matrix per input sentence.
 If we have 10 sentence feed into network, we will get 10 attention matrices that look like this.